Shockbob17/DogEmotionADL/README.md

 - Remove black and white images
 - Zoom into dog face in each image and ensure all images are 456 * 456 using Yolo V8
-- Random horizontal flips & random rotation up to max 10 degrees—simulating head tilt
+- Random horizontal flips & random rotation up to max 10 degrees—simulating head tiltz
 - Colour Jitter such as modifying the brightness, contrast, saturation, and hue of images—boost contrast invariance